sshahram/food-festival/README.md

 - [x] As a user, we want to view the application from a browser.
 - [x] As a user, we want the application to load quickly.
-- [x] As a user, we want to use the Food Festival application even if we don't have an internet connection.
+- [x] As a user, we want to use the application even if we don't have an internet connection.
 - [x] As a user, we want to download the app to the home screen on our mobile devices.

-## Usage & Tests
+## Usage and Tests

 You can view this application using the following link: [Deployed App](https://sshahram.github.io/food-festival/)